Searching for

 Benton Johnson, Juror (Chair)

 Steadily, the bold use of materials will pave the way for the future of structural engineering.
-With the ingenuity and creativity to make infrastructure stronger, more efficient, and cheaper than ever before, steps will be—and have been—taken toward a reality unknown to any generation before ours.
-Innovative material fabrication methods that utilize 3D-printing technology, such as the MX3D Bridge in the Netherlands or the Dubai Future Foundation Headquarters in the United Arab Emirates, exemplify bold strides forward that will transform the construction industry.
-Moreover, with structures that employ ultra-high strength concrete or steel, such as in the Haneda Airport in Japan or the Marina One in Singapore, it is apparent that, all over the world, engineers will dare to innovate, break norms, and redefine material relationships.
+With the ingenuity and creativity to make infrastructure stronger, more efficient, and cheaper than ever, steps will be—and have been—taken toward a reality unknown to any generation before ours.
+Innovative material fabrication methods that utilize 3D-printing technology, such as the MX3D Bridge in the Netherlands or the Office of the Future in the United Arab Emirates, exemplify bold strides forward which will transform the construction industry.
+Moreover, with structures that employ ultra-high strength concrete or steel, such as in the Haneda Airport in Japan or the Marina One Towers in Singapore, it is apparent that, all over the world, engineers will dare to innovate, break norms, and redefine material relationships.
 The following questions are posed to guide the study of innovative structural materials:

-• What are research concepts for new structural systems inspired by the given material?
+• Are there research concepts for new structural systems inspired by the given material?

 Berg’s proposed plan is comprehensive, ambitious, and really exciting.
 I was particularly impressed by the mindful focus on materiality and connections to culture and community.